 We have also authored and co-authored more-detailed reports, used internally within PATH, on the landscape of intranasal and oral vaccine delivery devices that could be used with specific vaccines of interest to PATH.

-We are also helping a developer of safer, easier to use intradermal syringes, looking for applications and clinical collaborators.
+We also helped a developer of safer, easier to use intradermal syringes, looking for applications and clinical collaborators.

 We have completed several projects on various aspects of influenza vaccination, especially for pandemic flu, for the UK Department of Health (for internal use only).
 We also completed a short project, with WHO, on approaches to manufacturing influenza vaccines and their implications for pandemic preparedness: